-The American School of Madrid has been preparing students for their future for 60 years.
+The American School of Madrid has been preparing students for their future for over 60 years.
 ASM welcomes students of all nationalities who desire an American college-preparatory education.
 ASM brings together the vibrant and rich cultural heritage of Spain with the diversity of a truly international community to create a unique and inspiring learning environment.
 ASM’s diverse student body balances the American, Spanish, and International elements of our community.
 The ASM community is welcoming, supportive, and open.
 It is a school where students thrive academically, socially, and emotionally.
-Enrollment at ASM averages 970 students from Kindergarten Level 1 through Grade 12.
+Enrollment at ASM averages 1000 students from Kindergarten Level 1 through Grade 12.
 ASM maintains class sizes that are consistent with the current educational practices at the best private American and international schools abroad.

 The following year, seeking a long term, consolidated location, ASM Board architect, Bob Parker, obtained a ten-acre plot outside of Aravaca as a future home of the school.
 At that time, there was a single paved road through sheep farms to town and the city skyline was a low spread looking east across the Casa de Campo.
 On November 2, 1967, ASM opened in its current location -- what is today the building which houses the Upper School.
 ASM alumni remember a time when the campus was open and the field in the back was a rough grass soccer pitch.